mfem/web/src/seminar.md

 the inner core of hurricanes.
-In addition, I will show some results using flux differencing discontinuous Galerkin Methods for constructing both Kinetic Energy Preserving and Entropy Stable methods and discuss why we need scalable models in order to achieve our goals.Our model, NUMA, is a 3D nonhydrostatic atmospheric model that runs on large CPU clusters and on GPUs.
+In addition, I will show some results using flux differencing discontinuous Galerkin Methods for constructing both Kinetic Energy Preserving and Entropy Stable methods and discuss why we need scalable models in order to achieve our goals.
+Our model, NUMA, is a 3D nonhydrostatic atmospheric model that runs on large CPU clusters and on GPUs.

 </div><div class="col-md-3"  markdown="1">